WebOrigami/docs/content/builtins/tree/take.md

 supertitle: "Tree."
 ---

-Returns a copy of the given map, with the additional restriction that the new map's `keys` method will return only (at most) the first `count` keys.
+Returns a copy of the given [map-like](/async-tree/maplike.html) object, with the additional restriction that the new map's `keys` method will return only (at most) the first `count` keys.

 ```console
 $ cat letters.yaml